tonti94/R-NbClust/README.md

-# R-NbClust
+# R-NbClust and remove scale
-How to use NbClust on R language data=iris
+How to use NbClust on R language and remove scale data=iris
 > data<-scale(iris[,-c(5)])
 > pmatrix=scale(data)